axiros/misc_transcrypt/doc/kendo/ch4_server_interaction_two_way.md

 ```
 ### Implementation

-We [see](http://jsfiddle.net/gyoshev/Gxpfy/) that its based on kendo's dropdownList, so we first build this:
+We [see](http://jsfiddle.net/gyoshev/Gxpfy/) that it is based on kendo's dropdownList, so we first build this:

 #### DropDownList - Snake Case to CamelCase for the Props